maylacdao/Tableau-NYC-CitiBike-Ridership-Analysis/PROJECTNOTES.md

 ## Other Questions for other Viz

-6. Where are the stations located?
+6. Where are the stations located? - Map

-7. Which stations are most popular or most often used?
+7. Which stations are most popular or most often used? - Bar graph

-8. Which time of the day is peak usage observed?
+8. Which time of the day is peak usage observed? - Modified table

-9. Which day/month/year shows peak usage?
+9. Which day/month/year shows peak usage? - Line chart

 10.